Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 The provided loadorder.txt and Conflict Resolution Patch in the Finalization section assumes that this method is followed for each modified section.

+Furthermore, as of The Phoenix Flavour 4.15 there is now a **Difficulty Modifiers** section near the bottom of the modlist.
+Users have the option of disabling the mods within it for extra difficulty.
+My recommendation for SSS is to do just that; disable them for the intended experience.

 # 3. Mod Installation

 ## 3.1 Creation Club Patches